jojorgen/dev-setup/README.md

 # dev-setup
-Bootsrap and config files for Phantix dev environment
+Bootstrap and config files for Phantix dev environment